ipfs/specs/api/README.md

 > **WARNING** This is a work in *progress*.
 There be dragons.

-The IPFS API code for apiary can be found in [ipfs/api](//github.com/ipfs/api).
+The IPFS HTTP API Spec, in Apiary format, can be found in [ipfs/http-api-spec](//github.com/ipfs/http-api-spec).

 The IPFS API has two levels.
 The first level is a general description based on function signatures and the second one is the transport specific description.